 One of the best things about this exhibit was that I learned about coins I had no idea existed.
 Designed by famed coin engraver George T. Morgan, who was responsible for the bourse-ubiquitous Morgan dollar and the Columbian Exposition commemorative half dollar, the “schoolgirl” dollar was proposed as a possible update to Morgan’s dollar.
 The “schoolgirl” in question is not the 1879 version of Britney Spears, but a young version of the Lady Liberty bust used on the obverse of the Morgan dollar.
 Jokes aside, this is a beautiful coin.
 Given how the Mint loves to recycle old coin designs, maybe they can use this one for a coin – like the vibranium bullion eagle or something.

 Another interesting pattern dollar coin on display was the 1872 Amazonian coin.
-Designed by U.S. Mint Chief Engraver Charles Barber, who was most famous for his Liberty head themed coins in the late 1800s/early 1900s, this pattern coin featured a seated Lady Liberty between a sword and shield on her left and a bald eagle on her right.
+Designed by U.S. Mint Chief Engraver William Barber, who was most famous for designing the twenty-cent piece, this pattern coin featured a seated Lady Liberty between a sword and shield on her left and a bald eagle on her right.
 With her hand outstretched, it looks like she’s trying to pet the eagle, but that’s probably just a lack of depth perception on the engraving.
-Barber used this design for a quarter and half-dollar pattern, but they were rejected for being “too militaristic”.
+Barber proposed this design for the U.S. Trade Dollar, as well as for a quarter and half-dollar pattern, but they were rejected for being “too militaristic”.

 Another gem from the exhibit was this 1907 rare ultra high relief Saint-Gaudens double eagle.
 In general, Saint-Gaudens double eagles are considered to be one of the most beautiful U.S. coins in existence; the exquisite detail on this coin makes a beautiful coin even more gorgeous.
 According to PCGS, the Mint struck a small number of ultra high relief 1907 Saint-Gaudens double eagles (only 20, according to the exhibit) in order to fulfill Augustus Saint-Gaudens’s dying wish to see the coin come to fruition, as well as to provide a pattern for government officials to evaluate.
 Indeed, when it came time to mass produce the Saint-Gaudens coin, the Mint had to use a lower relief press.
 As such, the Saint-Gaudens double eagles, as great as they continued to look, never quite measured up to the 1907 ultra high relief pattern coins.